bbauska/Coursera-Bootstrap/readme.md

 Mixins themselves can take on additional parameters if you so wish to define them.

-In this case, I\'m defining a variation of the zero margin mixin that we saw in the previous slide.
+In this case, I&apos;m defining a variation of the zero margin mixin that we saw in the previous slide.

 Here, this zero margin mixin takes two parameters, pad up down and pad